Teddy's Travels | Medora, North Dakota

 Open Year Round

-Luxury meets western charm and presidential history at the Historic Rough Riders Hotel, located in the heart of downtown Medora!
+Luxury meets Western charm and presidential history at the Historic Rough Riders Hotel, located in the heart of downtown Medora!

 Theodore’s Dining Room